All Episodes

 Was the identity of Joseph Wilson's wife, Valerie Plame, really a deep, dark secret before she was outed by columnist Robert Novak in July 2003?

-On Tuesday, Wayne Simmons, a 27-year veteran of the CIA, told Fox News, as most people know now, Valerie Plame was traped all over Washington many years ago by Joe Wilson and introduced at embassies and other parties as quote, my CIA wife, unquote.
+On Tuesday, Wayne Simmons, a 27-year veteran of the CIA, told Fox News, as most people know now, Valerie Plame was traipsed all over Washington many years ago by Joe Wilson and introduced at embassies and other parties as, quote, my CIA wife, unquote.

-In October 2003, NBC's diplomatic correspondent Andrea Mitchell told CNBC that Plaim's occupation, quote, was widely known among those of us who cover the intelligence community and who were actively engaged in trying to track down who among the foreign service community was the envoy to Niger.
+In October 2003, NBC's diplomatic correspondent Andrea Mitchell told CNBC that Plame's occupation, quote, was widely known among those of us who cover the intelligence community and who were actively engaged in trying to track down who among the Foreign Service community was the envoy to Niger.

 Andrea Mitchell said, so a number of us began to pick up on that.